Professional Foods

 What's Next / Employment in the field

-All students have the opportunity to participate in a Career Work experience with a local business.
-Work-based learning and school-to-work cooperative opportunities and apprenticeships are an important part of the Professional Foods program and offer students an insight into working in the field.
+All students have the opportunity to participate in a Career Work Experience with a local business.
+Work-based learning and school-to-work cooperative opportunities and apprenticeships are an important part of the Professional Foods program and offer students an insight into the hospitality industry.

 Students who complete either Professional Foods 1 or 2 programs may go on to advance their training at a culinary institute, continue their education at a college or university or seek employment in the restaurant and hospitality industry.